cloud-design-dev/IBM-Cloud-VPC-Consul-Cluster/README.md

  - A Consul [Encrypt Key](https://www.consul.io/docs/agent/options#_encrypt).
 This is the secret key to use for encryption of Consul network traffic.
 See [Generate Consul Encrypt Key](#generate-consul-encrypt-key) for running the `keygen` command.

 ### Prerequisites for Deployment Option 1: Local Terraform deployment
+In addition to the [above](#prerequisites-for-all-deployment-options), the following resources are required to deploy using a local terraform installation:

  - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed.
 This will deploy the required infrastructure.
  - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed.
 This will configure our Consul instances.
  - [Docker](https://docs.docker.com/get-docker/) installed.
 We will use a Consul Docker image to generate our consul gossip key..

 ### Prerequisites for Deployment Option 2: Local bxshell deployment
-If you would like to use an IBM Cloud friendly Docker image in order to not interfere with locally installed versions of the required tools, I recommend using [bxshell](https://github.com/l2fprod/bxshell)
+If you would like to use an IBM Cloud friendly Docker image in order to not interfere with locally installed versions of the required tools, I recommend using [bxshell](https://github.com/l2fprod/bxshell).
+In addition to the [above](#prerequisites-for-all-deployment-options), the following resources are required to deploy using bxshell

  - [Docker](https://docs.docker.com/get-docker/) installed.
 We will use a Consul Docker image to generate our consul gossip key.
  - [bxshell](https://github.com/l2fprod/bxshell#install) installed.

-### Generate Consul Encrypt Key
+## Generate Consul Encrypt Key
 If you have [Docker](https://docs.docker.com/get-docker/) installed run the following command to generate the `encrypt_key`

 ```sh